DevExpress-Examples/asp-net-web-forms-grid-upload-files-to-binary-column-in-edit-mode/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/t285123/)**
 <!-- run online end -->

 This example demonstrates how to create a binary column's edit item template and add an upload control to the template to upload files in edit mode.
-A user can also delete uploaded files after after they are uploaded.
+A user can also delete uploaded files after they are uploaded.

 ![Upload files in edit mode](UploadFilesInEditMode.png)